WebSuckIt/web-suck-it-docs/docs/intro.md

 # Getting started

 Welcome to WebSuckIt!
 WebSuckIt simplifies the integration of a websocket platform into your application.
-In this guide you will how to easily integrate the WebSuckIt real-time platform into your application.
+In this guide you'll learn how to easily integrate the WebSuckIt real-time platform into your application.

 In this guide, you'll learn how to: